-Chris Hawkins is in his 19th season as the head coach of the USC Upstate softball program.
+Chris Hawkins is in his 25th season as the head coach of the USC Upstate softball program.

-Hawkins may arguably have had better seasons in the past, but the job he turned in in 2008 was simply tremendous.
-He coached the Spartans to a share of the regular season A-Sun championship, leading the team to a 16-6 conference mark to share the regular season crown with Lipscomb and Florida Gulf Coast.
-Under his guidance, Upstate won 11 of its final 12 conference games to vault into a share of the title.
-Along the way, Morgan Childers was named the A-Sun’s Pitcher and Freshman of the Year, marking the only time in conference history a player has earned the two awards in the same season.
-Three Spartans earned all-conference honors and four players were named to the league’s all-freshman team.
+The 2013, 2014, 2015, 2016 and 2017 seasons were a culmination in a steady buildup of the program since moving to Division in 2007-08.
+He led the team to a 34-15 record in 2008, rattling off 11 wins in the final 12 conference games to vault into a tie for the ASUN Regular Season Championship in the program’s first year playing on the Division I level.
+Morgan Childers was named the ASUN Pitcher and Freshman of the Year, marking the only time in conference history a player has earned the two awards in the season.
+Three Spartans earned All-Conference honors and four players were named to the league’s All-Freshman Team.
 Childers was also an NFCA Second Team All-Region selection.
-The 2008 Spartans finished with a 34-15 overall record and would have been the No. 1 seed in the A-Sun Tournament had Upstate been eligible to participate in the tournament.
-(Upstate softball is in its final year of reclassification as a “fast-track” sport in the NCAA and will be eligible for postseason conference and NCAA play in 2010).
+Upstate would have been the No. 1 seed in the ASUN Tournament had it been eligible to participate in the tournament during its transitional period.

-Hawkins coached what was arguably the best season in the history of the program on the Division II level in 2005 as Upstate set a then-school record for wins, claiming a 46-15 record and advanced to the NCAA Tournament.
-The Spartans advanced to the championship game of the South Atlantic Regional before falling to eventual national runner-up Kennesaw State.
-Under his guidance, Krista Altom earned First Team All-America honors, four players were named All-Region, four players were named to the Regional All-Tournament team, and two players earned All-Conference honors.
+Hawkins coached what was arguably the best season in the Division II history of the program in 2005 as Upstate claimed a 46-15 record and advanced to the NCAA Division II Tournament.
+The Spartans made it to the championship game of the South Atlantic Regional before falling to eventual national runner-up Kennesaw State.
+Under his guidance, Krista Altom earned First Team All-America honors, four players were named All-Region and to the Regional All-Tournament Team, and two players earned All-Conference honors.

 As interim volleyball coach in 1994, Hawkins led Upstate to a 38-4 record and a second consecutive Peach Belt Conference title.

-A native of Seneca, S.C., Hawkins and his wife, Anje, live in Moore with their sons; Kyle, Brooks, and Ryan.
+A native of Seneca, S.C., Hawkins and his wife, Anje, live in Moore with their sons; Kyle, Brooks and Ryan.